lmsamarawickrama/cdc-audit-demo/README.md

    - The audit ingestion service consumes messages from the common audit topic.
    - It processes the messages and stores audit logs in the `app_audit` database.

+6. **Audit Query Service**: Provides an interface to query the `app_audit` database for audit logs and related information.

-## Handling Duplicates and Correlation
+## Handling Duplicates

+### Unique Constraint
-- **Unique Constraint**: The `correlation_id` and `deduplication_id` combination creates a unique constraint in the `app_audit` database to handle duplicates.
+The `correlation_id` and `deduplication_id` combination creates a unique constraint in the `app_audit` database to handle duplicates.
+This ensures that each record is unique and prevents the insertion of duplicate records.

+### Exactly Once Semantics
-- **Exactly Once Semantics**: Kafka Streams handles duplication via exactly-once semantics.
+Kafka Streams handles duplication via exactly-once semantics.
+This guarantees that each message is processed exactly once, even in the case of failures, ensuring data consistency and reliability.

+## Correlation of Databse Operations

+### Correlation ID
-- **Correlation ID**: The `correlation_id` is the same for all updates to any table within the same transaction.
+The `correlation_id` is the same for all updates to any table within the same transaction.
 It can be used to correlate and aggregate related transactions in the audit logs.
+This allows for tracking and analyzing the flow of related operations across different tables and services.

 ## Order Guarantee with Kafka

 Kafka guarantees the order of messages per partition.
 This ensures that messages are consumed in the same order they were produced, maintaining the integrity of the data flow.

-docker-compose down

-docker volume rm $(docker volume ls -q)
+# Project Setup Instructions
+## Prerequisites
+- Ensure you have Docker and Docker Compose installed.
+- Maven should be installed and configured.

+## Steps to Run the Project

+### 1. Clone the Repository

+- `git clone <repository-url>`

+### 2. Build the Project
+- Run the following Maven command from the parent pom.xml directory: `mvn clean package` or `mvn clean install`

+### 3. Start Docker Containers
+- Use one of the following commands to start the containers:

+#### Run in standard mode:
+- `docker-compose up`

+##### Run in detached mode:
-docker-compose up
+- `nohup docker-compose up -d`

+### 4. Register the MySQL Debezium Connector Plugin
+Once all containers are up and running (`docker-compose ps`), execute the following script to register the MySQL Debezium connector plugin:

-curl -X POST -H "Content-Type: application/json" --data @debezium-mysql-connector.json http://localhost:8083/connectors
+- `./post-docker-compose.sh` or `curl -X POST -H "Content-Type: application/json" --data @debezium-mysql-connector.json http://localhost:8083/connectors`

+### Upon Restart
+- You may need to delete existing Docker volumes to clear data:
+- use `docker volume rm $(docker volume ls -q)`

+## Troubleshooting
+Check the logs for a specific service using:

+- `docker-compose logs <service-name>`
+- Example: `docker-compose logs customer-service`